NoaCahan/X-ray2CTPA/README.md

 # X-ray2CTPA

-This repository contains the scripts and models used in the paper *"X-ray2CTPA: Generating 3D CTPA scans from 2D X-ray conditioning"*.
+This repository contains the scripts and models used in the paper *"X-ray2CTPA: Generating 3D CTPA scans from 2D X-ray conditioning"*. [manuscript link](https://arxiv.org/abs/2406.16109)

 # Introduction